charliehawley/MP2-PA/README.md

 # PAL
 PAL is for the disenfranchised and disempowered.
 PAL will make small life choices for you in the hope that the resources PAL provides will help you to empower yourself.
-Once PAL has made the decision for you he will provide you with a resource (selected at random) related to personal accountability/empowerment.
+Once PAL has made the decision for you he will provide you with a resource related to personal accountability/empowerment.

 I want PAL to represent nihilism so that PAL can embody and displace the user's nihilism and help them to focus on empowering themselves.